fatihyildiz-cs/METU-CENG331/README.md

 # METU-CENG331

-These are all of the material used for CENG331 Computer Architecture class at 2020/2021 Fall at METU.
+These are all of the material and solutions for CENG331 Computer Architecture class at 2020/2021 Fall at METU.

 Bomb Lab: Inspect the assembly code of a unique program to find the input string that would defuse the bomb.